BU-ISCIII/BU-ISCIII/docs/R.md

-This guidelines have beeing taken and modified from: http://adv-r.had.co.nz/Style.html
+# Object names

-## Object names
+> This guidelines have beeing taken and modified from: http://adv-r.had.co.nz/Style.html

 Variable and function names should be lowercase.
 Use an underscore (_) to separate words within a name.
 Generally, variable names should be nouns and function names should be verbs.
 Strive for names that are concise and meaningful (this is not easy!).